MariaMurad737373/PyGWML/README.md

 # PyGML (Geographically Weighted Machine Learning in Python)
-Python 3 Based Implementation of Geographically Weighted Machine Learning Models such as GXGB (Geographically Weighted XGBoost), GWMLP (Geographically Weighted Multi-layer Perceptrons) and GWRNN (Geographically Weighted RNN).
+Python 3 Based Implementation of Geographically Weighted Machine Learning Models such as:
+ - GXGB (Geographically Weighted XGBoost).
+ - GWMLP (Geographically Weighted Multi-layer Perceptrons).
+ - GWRNN (Geographically Weighted RNN).

-This repository contains the source code and parameter descriptions of each PyGML model, and Jupyter Notebooks and related datasets for Housing Price Prediction.
+This repository contains the source code and parameter descriptions of each PyGML model, and Jupyter Notebooks and related datasets for Housing Price Prediction etc.

 # Repository organization
  - The file "PyGML.py" is the source code of this Python-based ML models.